version 2.0 (the original just didn’t cut it anymore)

 The problem with being commissioned to develop pieces for other people, in their voices, for over 15 years, is that it led to my losing mine.
 I could no longer write.
 I simply could not hold onto a single genuine thought.
 Everything I produced was, well, fluffy.
 Not me, not my thoughts, not my voice.
 I abandoned all pretense in attempting to write and moved on.
 I was convinced it was simply not meant to be.

-A few weeks ago (13th September 2014, to be precise), a startling realisation came out of nowhere – I had to write again.
+few weeks ago (13th September 2014, to be precise), a startling realisation came out of nowhere – I had to write again.
 I simply had to, in order to feel that I had (finally) accomplished something worthwhile.
 That I myself was worth something.
 I can’t explain it.

 I started blogging again.
 I joined a community of like-minded journal-keepers and inserted myself into a roomful of writers.
 I made time for reading (hello there, old friends) and started playing catch-up with news-related websites.
+I wrote.

 I have never been happier.